MIT-AI-Accelerator/neurips-2020-sevir/README.md

 python test_synrad.py  models/synrad_mse.h5 data/interim/synrad_testing.h5 test_output.csv
 ```

+Also check out the examples in `notebooks/` for how to run pretrained models and visualize results.

 ## Model training

 This section describes how to train the `nowcast` and synthetic weather radar (`synrad`) models yourself.
 For the paper, these model were trained using distributed learning over 8 GPUs, however the code in this repo is setup to train on a single GPU.